Future-Internet-Research-Lab-TJU/SIM/README.md

 - datatypes.hpp: define data types
 - RrConfig.cpp, RrConfig.h: read and parse configuration files
 - util.h: define some universal functions
-- readme: the format of the configuration file in main.cpp
+- config_DBLP_twitter.ini: the format of the configuration file in main.cpp
 ---

 ### Compile and Run the examples